 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-What is ambulatory care?
+What is same day care?

-Before you arrive
+1. Before you arrive

-Arrival at ACU
+2. Arrival at SDCU

 You will need to wait while staff carry out investigations such as X-rays, tests, blood tests and scans (this can take between 4 – 6 hours to complete).

 Once your results are back for all the tests that have been carried out these will be discussed with you, along with any treatment plan that may be required.

-Next steps and contact details
+6. Next steps and contact

-Once your care in the ACU is complete you can usually go home; however, on some occasions, you may need to stay in hospital for inpatient care.
+Once your care in the SDCU is complete you can usually go home; however, on some occasions, you may need to stay in hospital for inpatient care.
 The staff will discuss with you the next steps for your treatment, review or follow up if required.

-If you have any questions or concerns that you would like to discuss please do not hesitate to speak to the member of staff caring for you at any time during your journey through the ACU.
+If you have any questions or concerns that you would like to discuss please do not hesitate to speak to the member of staff caring for you at any time during your journey through the SDCU.
 We are always happy to answer your questions or discuss any concerns that you may have.